EmperorDan/ZSL/ZSL.md

 ### Burn Down Chart
 ![](https://i.imgur.com/Xu3K2TG.png)
-While a burn down chart may be used with various work methodologies, it is used most often with S.C.R.U.M.
+Burn down charts are used during the development process.
+They are used to assess how much work is left, and to set dates for completion.
+A burn down chart is to While a burn down chart may be used with various work methodologies, it is used most often with S.C.R.U.M.

 ### Work Breakdown Structure
 ![](https://i.imgur.com/iid0JQy.png)